 Construction began in October 2017 to reconstruct the Eastbound I-290 mainline lanes, the Eastbound I-290 bridge over I-90/94, and the Ida B. Wells Drive viaduct.
-It is anticipated to be complete by Fall 2019.

 The limits of the work extend from east of Loomis Street to east of Canal Street.
 Eastbound I-290 features include: